1st Somerset Militia: World War I

+3rd (Reserve) Battalion

 On the outbreak of World War I the battalion was embodied at Taunton on 4 August 1914 under the command of Lt-Col A. Llewellyn.
 On 8 August went to its war station at Devonport Dockyard where it relieved the two TF battalions of the SLI, who had proceeded there direct from their annual training on Salisbury Plain.
 The 3rd Bn was stationed at Bull Point and the forts surrounding Plymouth.
 It was now confirmed that the 3rd Bn was not destined to go overseas but would remain in the UK as a draft-finding unit.
 It equipped and prepared drafts of Regular Reservists, Special Reservists, and later new recruits for the regular battalions serving overseas (primarily the 1st Bn on the Western Front, the 2nd Bn remaining in India for the whole of the war).
 The 3rd Bn despatched its first draft on 26 August.
-The 9th (Reserve) Bn was formed alongside it in the Plymouth Garrison on 23 September to supply drafts to the 'Kitchener's Army' battalions of the SLI that were being raised.
+The 9th (Reserve) Bn (see below) was formed alongside it in the Plymouth Garrison on 23 September to supply drafts to the 'Kitchener's Army' battalions of the SLI that were being raised.
 Lieutenant-Col A.G.A.
 Jerrard took over command of the 3rd Bn on 28 January 1917.

 The 3rd Bn remained at Devonport until 17 November 1917 when it crossed to Northern Ireland, being stationed at Derry until March 1918, then moved to Holywood Barracks, near Belfast until the end of the war.
 The TF's 4th Reserve Bn was disbanded in November 1918 and its personnel posted to the 3rd Bn, bringing its strength up to over 2000 as the war ended.
 During the war it had sent about 700 officers and 13,000 other ranks overseas.
-The 3rd Bn was disembodied on 27 September 1919 when the remaining personnel were transferred to the1st Bn SLI.
+The 3rd Bn was disembodied on 27 September 1919 when the remaining personnel were transferred to the 1st Bn SLI.